songkok/Trion/README.md

 # 'exciton' and 'trion' are the object that are returned by 'spectrum' function.
 # Ncut is the number of basis function that will be used in the nonlinearity calculation.
 ```
 The function gX and gT return a two-component vector.
 The first and the second component are the nonlinearity from repulsive and attractive channels respectively (with unit $\mu\text{eV}\mu\text{m}^2$).
 The total nonlinearity is the sum of these two channels.
-We note that the code currently can only support the nonlinearity calculation for monolayer.
-Also, the trion nonlinearity calculation is only work for the wavefunction with $\lambda=\lambda'$.
+We note that the trion nonlinearity calculation is only work for the wavefunction with $\lambda=\lambda'$.

 ### Example: exciton and trion in TMDC monolayer